Tejasvhi-Singh/Code_of_Aies/README.md

 - **MCTS-Minimax Hybrid**: Score of 980.
 - **AlphaZero**: Score of 1282 (Top performer).

+## Front-End Mobile App

+A front-end Android application was developed using Kotlin to interact with the ConnectX AI.
+Below are the main functionalities of the app:

+- **App Logic**: The app interacts with the reinforcement learning model and allows users to play ConnectX against the AI.
+- **Game Interface**: Users can make moves via the app’s user interface, and the AI responds with its move in real-time.

 ## Project Structure

-- **player.py**: The core implementation where the player function is defined, making decisions based on the chosen algorithm.
+- **player.py**: Defines the player function, making decisions based on the chosen algorithm.
-- **neural_network.py**: Implements the neural network architecture used in AlphaZero for decision-making.
+- **neural_network.py**: Implements the neural network architecture used in AlphaZero.
-- **mcts.py**: Code for running Monte Carlo Tree Search to explore game trees.
+- **mcts.py**: Runs Monte Carlo Tree Search to explore game trees.
-- **train.py**: Scripts for training and fine-tuning models using self-play.
+- **train.py**: Scripts for training and fine-tuning the models via self-play.
+- **MainActivity.kt**: Android app logic for interacting with the AI and providing a front-end interface.

 ## Conclusion

-- AlphaZero performed the best in terms of balancing exploration and exploitation, delivering optimal game strategies through self-improvement and learning.
+- **AlphaZero** performed best in balancing exploration and exploitation, providing optimal strategies through self-improvement.
-- While MCTS provided strong performance, AlphaZero’s combination with neural networks led to higher success rates, especially when fine-tuning hyperparameters.
+- MCTS also performed well, but AlphaZero’s integration with neural networks led to superior results.
-- Future improvements could focus on further optimizing neural networks, hyperparameter tuning, and utilizing larger datasets for better generalization.
+- Future improvements may involve optimizing neural network parameters and utilizing larger datasets for improved generalization.